Why Seniors and Their Caregivers Need Flu Shots

 Seniors and their caregivers are especially susceptible to the flu.
-While most family caregivers who are sick tend to keep their senior loved ones at home rather than looking for other help, severe flu seasons can create new challenges for all involved in senior care.
+While most family caregivers who are sick tend to keep their senior loved ones at home, severe flu seasons can create challenges for all involved in senior care.

 Adult senior care centers are seeing an increase in new participants as a result of caregiver illnesses like the flu.
 Can an increase in assisted living respite care stays be far behind?

-With nearly 65.7 million caregivers that make up 29% of the U.S. adult population, caregivers play a vital role in keeping American seniors healthy.
+Nearly 65.7 million caregivers make up 29% of the U.S. adult population, so caregivers play a vital role in keeping American seniors healthy.
 But what happens when the caregivers themselves get sick?

 Severe flu seasons are difficult to contend with, so seniors and their caregivers need to be particularly vigilant during this time.

-The Flu and Its Impact on Home and Adult Day Care Services
+The Flu and Its Impact on Assisted and Senior Living Care

 During recent flu seasons, half of those hospitalized for influenza or norovirus have been over the age of 65, the CDC reports.
 It’s easy to imagine how the flu can spread in a confined environment such as an assisted living community, but even healthy seniors are at risk.
 During flu season, adult day care and senior activity centers tend to see a reduction in attendance, as participants succumb to what illness is going around.